-1. Tongue-twisters are a great way to introduce your child to the different consonant sounds and are especially useful to teach preschoolers in a way that’s fun and make the sounds easy to remember.
+1. Tongue-twisters are a great way to introduce your child to the different consonant sounds.
+They are especially useful in teaching preschoolers in a way that’s fun and make the sounds easy to remember.
 A very common tongue-twister that’s been in vogue for a few decades is, “She sells sea shells on the sea shore.”
 You can search for more from online sites or come up with your own.

-6. Record and replay his speech so that he can listen to his pronunciation and correct himself.
-This step in self-learning and self-correction will boost his confidence specifically if he is between the ages of nine and fifteen.
+7. Record and replay his speech so that he can listen to his pronunciation and correct himself.
+This step towards self-learning and self-correction will boost his confidence, specifically if he is between the ages of nine and fifteen.

-7. Looking in the mirror helps her to see how she mouths words.
+8. Looking in the mirror helps her to see how she mouths words.
 Watching the movement of the lips and tongue will help your child understand the place of articulation and the nature of articulation of various sounds.
 This understanding will help her pronounce words correctly.
-For example, the differences in the pronunciation of ‘tin’ and ‘din’, ‘bull’ and ‘pull’, etc., are easier to learn with an understanding of the position and movement of the tongue and the lips.
+For example, the differences in the pronunciation of ‘tin’ and ‘din’, ‘bull’ and ‘pull’ are easier to learn with an understanding of the position and movement of the tongue and the lips.

-8. Auditory discrimination exercises will help your child distinguish between sounds.
-Once she is able to differentiate between the sounds, she will be able to pronounce words accurately.
+9. Auditory discrimination exercises will help your child distinguish between sounds.
+Once she can differentiate between the sounds, she will be able to pronounce words accurately.
 These exercises could include identifying particular sounds from word pairs and groups such as chair-share, main-mine, or bay-boy-buy.
 You could also use sentences featuring sounds from a word pair for this exercise.
-For example, 'The large/lodge doors are open.'
+For example, 'The large/lodge doors are open'.

 - It’s your turn. (a falling tone to denote statements)

 - Is it your turn? (a rising tone to denote most questions)

 - It’s your turn? (a fall-rise tone to suggest uncertainty)